huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 > _“The reason I talk to myself is because I’m the only one whose answers I accept.” — George Carlin_

-> _“Third-person self-talk is a way of being empathetic to ourselves.” ― Marc Brackett, [Permission to Feel: The Power of Emotional Intelligence to Achieve Well-Being and Success](https://www.goodreads.com/work/quotes/68114068)_

 ---